MicrosoftDocs/azure-docs-sdk-python/docs-ref-conceptual/index.md

 ## Management APIs

-Import the [Azure management libraries for Python](python-sdk-azure-install.md) to manage your Azure resources with an easy to use fluent API.
+Install the [Azure management libraries for Python](python-sdk-azure-install.md) to manage your Azure resources with an easy to use fluent API.

 ```python
 sql_client = SqlManagementClient(